MatALass/Space_Jumper_Website/README.md

 - A modern browser (Chrome, Firefox, Edge)

 ## 📜 License
 This project is for educational purposes.
-License terms can be added here.